 The aims of this phase of the warm up are twofold:

-- Select activities that can contribute to a supra-maximal effect via utilisation of a post activation potentiation effect
+Select activities that can contribute to a supra-maximal effect via utilization of a post activation potentiation effect

 For this phase the types of movements should reflect the training that is about to take place.
 For example if you will be performing a sprinting heavy workout than your potentiate portion should include sprinting, and plyometric drills, similarly if strength training is the upcoming session than medicine ball throws, plyometrics, and lighter explosive resistance training can be used.